Baseball 1885-1910

 1895

-Eligibility rules were implemented by the SIAA ,a college sports governing body, to correct the evils of baseball, the dominant sport.
+The SIAA,a college sports governing body, implemented eligibility rules to correct the evils of baseball, the dominant sport.
 To be eligible, you had to be a student carrying a 10-hour load toward a degree.

 1896- 1-5-3 COACH H.B.
 BECK

 This year is not official because of the caliber of teams and high scores.
-O'Keefe as manager and captain and Walter Fisher receive letters along with fourteen others.
+O’Keefe, as manager and captain, and Walter Fisher, along with fourteen others, received letters.
 All the games were played in Austin.

-The team loses its first game to employees of the school for the blind.
+The team loses its first game to school employees for the blind.
 J.S.
 Douglass is the captain.

 1897- 6-5 Coach F. Weikart